Milkshiift/GoofCord/README.md

 2. Grab the source code from the latest release.
 Getting it from the main branch is not recommended for a stable experience.
 3. Open a command line in the directory of the source code
 4. Install the dependencies with `pnpm install`
-5. Package GoofCord with `pnpm run packageWindows` or `pnpm run packageLinux`
+5. Package GoofCord with either `pnpm run packageWindows`, `pnpm run packageLinux` or `pnpm run packageMac`
 6. Find your freshly compiled app in the `dist` folder.

 ## Short FAQ